kapravel/amazondailyapp/README.md

 Dependencies
 ============

-You need to have mechanize, BeautifulSoup and keyring for python installed
+You need to have mechanize, BeautifulSoup and gnomekeyring for python installed